BlueBrain/MultiscaleRun/README.md

 1. triplerun : Coupling dualrun & metabolism.
 The triplerun is based on the one found in the **triplerun** folder of [this repo](https://bbpgitlab.epfl.ch/molsys/metabolismndam).
 1. quadrun : Coupling triplerun & blood flow. [**WIP**]

-The `multiscale_run_STEPS3.py` (STEPS3 compatible only) script executes the various runs.
+The `main.py` script executes the various runs.
 Just by exporting specific environment variables (see `job_script`), the user can decide which coupling wants to execute or even mix them, i.e. dual/triple/quad-run.

 ## Environment Setup